gavinshelley3/learning-node-express/lesson2/README.md

 # Lesson 2: A help ticket server

 Let's build a help ticket server.
-We have provided a React front end for you.
+We have provided a React front end for you, but you should understand what is happening in the front end so you can write your own in following assignments.

 ## Back end